LoyolaChicagoDigitalHumanities/abjad-ipy-midi/README.md

 easily available in most packages managers, or directly from their [Sourceforge][fs] project page, just make sure that the binary is within your `PATH`.

+You will also need to find a SoundFont file, which is a collection of samples that Fluidsynth uses to render MIDI data as audio.
+There are many free and commercial ones available, or you can even make your own.
+One of the best open source SoundFonts available is the [FluidR3 project][4]; the General MIDI (GM) font contains many instruments including pianos, guitars, and drums.
+SoundFonts do not require installation, so you can keep your SoundFonts in the same folder as your IPython notebooks or collect them in your Python virtual environment.

 ## Installation